A Springboard for Transgender Health Advocacy

 That’s the impetus behind the TransCohort, a collaboration between the Institute of HIV Research and Innovation (IHRI)/Tangerine Clinic in Thailand, the coordinating site for The South East Asian Transgender Cohort Study (SEATrans), and research cohorts in Argentina, Brazil, Chile, and Mexico.

-By enlisting the research networks of two regional members of IeDEA, a global HIV epidemiology research consortium established by the U.S. NIH—the Asia-Pacific component and the Caribbean, Central and South America network for HIV epidemiology (CCASAnet)—the TransCohort assures not only a shared research methodology but also data than can be harmonized and made inter-operable across countries and contexts.
+By enlisting the research networks of two regional members of IeDEA, a global HIV epidemiology research consortium established by the U.S. NIH—the Asia-Pacific component and the Caribbean, Central and South America network for HIV epidemiology (CCASAnet)—the TransCohort assures not only a shared research methodology but also data that can be harmonized and made inter-operable across countries and contexts.

 The Asia-Pacific component of IeDEA is co-led by amfAR’s TREAT Asia program and the Kirby Institute at the University of New South Wales in Sydney, Australia, while CCASAnet is led by Vanderbilt University Medical Center in the U.S.